ChesterDescallar/booking/README.md

 ### Prerequisites

 Ensure you have the following installed:
-- PHP 8.2 or higher
+- PHP 8.2 or higher with SQLite extension
 - Composer
-- Node.js 18+ and npm
+- Node.js 20+ and npm
-- MySQL 5.7+ or MariaDB
-- Web server (Apache/Nginx) or Laravel Valet/Herd

 ### Quick Start